AtharvaMusale/AtharvaMusale.github.io/_posts/2021-07-19-Basics-Of-Deep-Learning.md

 * For each x<sub>i</sub> in Dataset:

 a.
 Pass x<sub>i</sub> forward through the network.
 This step is called as forward propagation.

 b.
 Compute the loss on y<sub>i</sub> and yhat<sub>i</sub>

 c.
 Compute all the derivatives as a chain rule + memoisation.

 d.
 Update weights from end of network to start.

 3. Repeat the step till convergence.
 Means till  (W<sub>i,j</sub><sup>k</sup>)<sub>new</sub> ~ (W<sub>i,j</sub><sup>k</sup>)<sub>old</sub>

+**For backpropagation all the activation functions must be differentiable.**

 # **Reference** -
 [https://cs.stanford.edu/people/eroberts/courses/soco/projects/neural-networks/Biology/index.html]